-- (a) General Rule.
-To avoid the appearance and risk of impropriety, a city officer or employee shall not take any official action that he or she knows is likely to affect the economic interests of: - (1) the officer or employee; - his or her partner, child, spouse, or other family member within the second degree of consanguinity or affinity; - (3) his or her outside client; - (4) a member of his or her household; - (5) the outside employer of the officer or employee or of his or her parent, child, or spouse; - (6) a business entity in which the officer or employee knows that any of the persons listed in Subsections (a)(1) or (a)(2) holds an economic interest; - (7) a business entity which the officer or employee knows is an affiliated business or partner of a business entity in which any of the persons listed in Subsections (a)(1) or (a)(2) holds an economic interest; - (8) a business entity or nonprofit entity for which the city officer or employee serves as an officer or director or in any other policy making position; or - (9) a person or business entity: - (A) from whom, within the past twelve months, the officer or employee, or his or her spouse, directly or indirectly has: - (i) solicited; - (ii) received and not rejected; or - (iii) accepted an offer of employment; or - (B) with whom the officer or employee, or his or her spouse, directly or indirectly is engaged in negotiations pertaining to business opportunities. - (b) Recusal and Disclosure.
-A city officer or employee whose conduct would otherwise violate Subsection (a) must recuse himself or herself.
-From the time that the conflict is or should have been recognized, he or she shall: - (1) immediately refrain from further participation in the matter, including discussions with any person likely to consider the matter; and - (2) promptly file with the City Secretary a disclosure stating the nature of the conflict.
+- (a) General rule.
+To avoid the appearance and risk of impropriety, a city officer or employee shall not take any official action that he or she knows is likely to affect the economic interests of: - The officer or employee; - (2) His or her partner, child, spouse, or other family member within the second degree of consanguinity or affinity; - (3) His or her outside client; - (4) A member of his or her household; - (5) The outside employer of the officer or employee or of his or her parent, child, or spouse; - (6) A business entity in which the officer or employee knows that any of the persons listed in subsection (a)(1) or (a)(2) holds an economic interest; - (7) A business entity which the officer or employee knows is an affiliated business or partner of a business entity in which any of the persons listed in subsection (a)(1) or (a)(2) holds an economic interest; - (8) A business entity or nonprofit entity for which the city officer or employee serves as an officer or director or in any other policy making position; or

+- (9) A person or business entity from whom, within the past twelve months, the officer or employee, or his or her spouse, directly or indirectly has: - a.
+Solicited an offer of employment; - b.
+Received and not rejected an offer of employment; or - c.
+Accepted an offer of employment; or - (10) A person or business entity with whom the officer or employee, or his or her spouse, directly or indirectly is engaged in negotiations pertaining to business opportunities. - (b) Recusal and disclosure.
+A city officer or employee whose conduct would otherwise violate subsection (a) must recuse himself or herself.
+From the time that the conflict is or should have been recognized, he or she shall: - (1) Immediately refrain from further participation in the matter, including discussions with any person likely to consider the matter; and - (2) Promptly file with the city secretary a disclosure stating the nature of the conflict.